BlokasLabs/pisound-docs/Home.md

 ## Hardware Setup

+### Pisound
+You should find 1 Pisound and a plastic bag containing 2 knobs, 8 screws and 4 spacers in the Pisound box.

 Mount pisound on top of your Raspberry Pi via the 40-pin header and fasten it with the screws provided while the RPi is unpowered, so it appears as in the image at the top.
 See compatible Raspberry Pi models [here](specs#supported-raspberry-pi-models).

+### Pisound Acrylic Case
+The Pisound Acrylic Case consists of 2 cutout sheets of the enclosure sides and a plastic bag containing 4 short spacers, 4 longer ones and a button cap.

 ## Driver Setup